damianhakert/damianhakert.github.io/source/posts/2016-12-14-continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes.html.md

 If you wish to learn Spring Boot in greater detail, have a look at their [reference documentation](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) and [guides](https://spring.io/guides).
 {: .alert .alert-info}

 It is time to commit our changes and push them to `origin`.
 To simplify things a bit, we commit directly on `master` without using [feature branches](https://docs.gitlab.com/ee/workflow/gitlab_flow.html#github-flow-as-a-simpler-alternative) since collaboration is not the focus of this tutorial.
-Later, we will use [environment branches](https://docs.gitlab.com/ee/workflow/gitlab_flow.html#environment-branches-with-gitlab-flow) as specified in the [GitLab Flow](https://docs.gitlab.com/ee/workflow/gitlab_flow.html) to selectively deploy to different environments, e.g. staging and production.
+Later, we will use [environment branches](https://docs.gitlab.com/ee/workflow/gitlab_flow.html#environment-branches-with-gitlab-flow) as specified in the [GitLab Flow](https://docs.gitlab.com/ee/workflow/gitlab_flow.html) to deploy to different environments selectively, e.g. staging and production.
 If you are not familiar with the [GitLab Flow](https://about.gitlab.com/2014/09/29/gitlab-flow/), I strongly recommend you to read its documentation.

 ```shell
 git add --all